 It is notable that the 800D has a microphone port, which is missing on the E-M10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II, while the 800D was followed by the Canon 850D.
+Both the 800D and the E-M10 have been discontinued, but can regularly be found used on eBay.
+The E-M10 was replaced by the Olympus E-M10 II, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Olympus E-M10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Olympus E-M10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.